prakharcode/prakharcode.github.io/_posts/2018-05-03-GSoC Journey.md

         <p> After a long wait from 27th March to 23rd April, finally, Google rolled out the names of the selected students!
 I checked my dashboard on GSoC's website, ever so tremblingly and Alas, my name was not there!
         </p>
         <p>
         Got you!
 Well, I made it.
 I was selected in the OpenAstronomy, JuliaAstro project.
-April 23, 2018, will always be one of the dates that I'll always cherish.
+April 23, 2018, will always be one of the dates that I'll cherish.
         </p>
         <p>
         Currently, I'm in the community bonding phase and loving it so far!
 I got a chance to interact with some the coolest coders around the world!
 OPEN SOURCE ROCKS!